vlastikcz/bookstore-app/README.md

 # Bookstore App

 Demo application that establishes a minimal but realistic foundation for a future-ready bookstore platform.
-It proves the core workflow (CRUD + search) while demonstrating architecture choices that support rapid growth and regulated environments.

 ## Technology